enyioman/project15/project15.md

 ## Introduction

 This project demonstrates how a secure infrastructure inside AWS VPC (Virtual Private Cloud) network is built for a particular company, which uses WordPress CMS for its main business website, and a Tooling Website for their DevOps team.
 As part of the company’s desire for improved security and performance, a decision has been made to use a reverse proxy technology from NGINX to achieve this.
-The infrastructure will look like following diagram:
+The infrastructure will look like the following diagram:

 ![Project architecture](./media/archy.png)